 What happens if sleep apnea is left untreated?

-The long-term effect of untreated sleep apnea includes weight gain, fatigue, irritability and depression, sexual dysfunction, hypertension, and heart disease.
+The long-term effects of untreated sleep apnea include weight gain, fatigue, irritability, depression, sexual dysfunction, hypertension, and heart disease.

 Does sleep apnea only affect middle-aged overweight men?

 No. Although sleep apnea is more common in middle-aged men, it does occur in young men who are not overweight.
 The main factor that can lead to sleep apnea is the genetically determined shape of the throat.
-In fact, sleep apnea also occurs in children, young, middle-aged, and older men and women.
+In fact, sleep apnea also occurs in children, young people, and middle-aged and older men and women.

 Does sleep apnea affect women?

-Yes, sleep apnea often affects women.
-The symptoms of sleep apnea in women are often different than those found in men.
-Women often do not snore, and if they do snore it is mild.
+Yes; however, the symptoms of sleep apnea in women are often different than those found in men.
+Though women often do not snore, when it occurs it is mild.
 However, sleep apnea in women often results in mood changes and depression.

 Does sleep apnea cause weight gain?